Docs

 Host your supergraph in your own infrastructure

 This tutorial gets you up and running with and a self-hosted , using the .
-While you can run the router regardless of your Apollo plan, connecting the router to GraphOS requires an Enterprise plan.
-If your organization doesn't currently have an , you can test out this functionality by signing up for a free Enterprise trial.
+While you can run the router regardless of your Apollo plan, connecting the router to GraphOS requires an

 NOTE

-This tutorial uses Docker for containerization of your 's .
+for containerization of your supergraph's .

 Supergraph concepts

 A supergraph combines multiple APIs into a single unified GraphQL service.
-The individual APIs in a are called subgraphs:
+The individual APIs in a supergraph are called subgraphs:

 Supergraph